gofynd/fdk-client-python/documentation/platform/THEME.md

 ### addMarketplaceThemeToCompany
-Add marketplace theme to company.
+Add a theme to a company